Compote of Figs in Port

 This is superb served with ice cream, but failing that, try it with some Greek yoghurt.

-This recipe is form Delia Smith's Christmas Serves 4
+This recipe is from Delia Smith's Christmas Serves 4

 Use a potato peeler to pare off the coloured part only of the orange zest then, using a sharp knife, cut this into little shreds.